Foundation / Corporation

 Mississippi Humanities Council (MHC) and W.K.
 Kellogg Foundation

-Grants of up to $2,000 and grants ranging from $2,001 to $7,500 to Mississippi nonprofits, IHEs, government agencies, museums, libraries, and groups for public humanities projects.
+Grants of up to $2,000 and grants ranging from $2,001 to $7,500 to Mississippi nonprofit organizations, groups, IHEs, and government agencies for humanities projects serving public audiences.
 Applicants must contact program staff at least four weeks prior to the deadline.
-Application drafts will be accepted for review up to two weeks prior to the deadline.
+Funding will support a broad range of projects that use humanities disciplines to increase understanding of the human experience.

 -Literature, classics, languages and linguistics